-When you travel to Trivandrum, you will love to visit popular tourist spots and enjoy the local culture.
-Amongst other Things to do in Trivandrum, you can surely explore some of the best things to do in Trivandrum to make your trip a fulfilling one.
-On a trip to Trivandrum things to do can include exploring Trivandrum attractions and visiting the places of interest can be included on a trip to Trivandrum.
+When you travel to Trivandrum , you will love to visit popular tourist spots and enjoy the local culture.
+Amongst other Things to do in Trivandrum , you can surely explore some of the best things to do in Trivandrum to make your trip a fulfilling one.
+Exploring Trivandrum attractions and visiting the places of interest can be included on a trip to Trivandrum.

 This beautiful palace is also known as the Puthen Palace.
 The palace was built by King Swati Thirunal, who had keen interest in music.
 The Palace is famous for its grand facade adorned with horses.
 The palace is the location of an Annual music festival named after King Swati Thirunal.

 This is the current official residence of the Travancore Royal Family; built in the 15th century.
 Although the building cannot be accessed by the public, you may take a glimpse of the imposing palace built in Saxon architecture with hints of Travancore architecture.
 The resting place of the last King of Travancore, Maharaja Chitra Thirunal, called Panchavadi is close by, which is open for public.

 This palace used to be the old residence of the Travancore Royal Family and is famous for its grand and attractive architecture and interiors.
 The Palace hold the world Guinness Record for being the largest wooden palace in the world.
 Made entirely of teak and rosewood, this awesome palace has granite floors which are supposed to have been treated with a rare herbal mix, which keeps the floor cold in summers and warm during the rain and cold weather.
 The palace houses some rare artefacts and antiques like a spice bed, sandalwood pillars and also the oldest clock tower in the South Asia.
 The palace is situated 65 kilometres away from Trivandrum in Kanyakumari, but is managed by the Government of Kerala.